Defining a forced dynamical system

 RateSystem <: ContinuousTimeDynamicalSystem

-A non-autonomous dynamical system constructed by applying a time-dependent parametric forcing protocol (ForcingProfile) to an underlying autonomous continuous-time dynamical system ds.
+Construct a non-autonomous dynamical system by applying time-dependent parametric forcing protocols to an underlying autonomous continuous-time dynamical system ds.
+The unforced system parameters are copied and are always considered the starting parameter values irrespectively of what happens with ds afterwards.

 Keyword arguments